ardeshir/aws-python/README.md

 Webotron currently has the following features

 - List list_buckets
 - List content of bucket
+- Create and Setup bucket